 Pre natal Pilates is an area where there are many benefits to be gained for mental, emotional and physical health.
 Also pelvic floor health is an area which is often overlooked or “brushed off” by the medical profession.
 Have a good, toned , healthy pelvic floor (perhaps more correct to say pelvic diaphragm) is essential and it is really important to perform pelvic diaphragm exercises correctly (it is so easy to cheat and it isn’t about squeezing as hard as you can!).
 Also important is doing exercises without impact.
 Low impact does not mean easy or boring, believe me.

-Pre and post natal exercise is an area where there are many misconceptions and half truths.
 The important base to start is the beginning, to understand the exercise history, stage of pregnancy and whether there are any medical complications or concerns about the pregnancy.
-Then, an exercise program may be prescribed.
+Then, a Pilates based exercise program may be prescribed.

 Of course, the exercise program will need to be modified on a regular basis in order to accommodate the changing demands of the body as the pregnancy progresses.
 Each exercise prescription must be different as each pregnancy is different although there are specific guidelines which do need to be adhered to according to each trimester.

-The good news is that exercise can be continued and indeed should be encouraged.
+The good news is that Pilates exercise can be continued and indeed should be encouraged (however adjustments and modifications must be made as the pregnancy progresses.
+Also you will need to take into account how you feel.
+This can vary a great deal).
 There is now evidence to show that exercise in pregnancy can help towards an easier labour, healthy birth weight for baby and a contented mum!

-For an ante or post natal program (land or water based), contact Wendy for further information on 07951 922750 or
+For an ante or post natal program based on Pilates, contact Wendy for further information on 07951 922750 or